 So, I took a vacation.
 I mean, a real vacation with my family down in Los Cabos, Mexico.
 Though I’d like to say I ate healthy and worked out all the time, I more or less acted like a sloth and zoned out (leaving a trail of tortilla chips and margaritas wherever I went).
 But if I were being healthy?
-I would have eaten something like this salad — all the flavors of Mexico toasted and roasted and tossed together but a far cry from a chain-restaurant tostada.
+I would have eaten something like this salad — the Los Cabos Mexican Summer Salad recipe has all the flavors of Mexico toasted and roasted and tossed together but a far cry from a chain-restaurant tostada.
 So, though I couldn’t bring you all souvenirs, I thought I’d share this recipe from me, to you, with an air of Mexico.

-For the salad: Roast poblanos over and open flame until thoroughly blackened, about 8 minutes.
+- For the salad: Roast poblanos over an open flame until thoroughly blackened, about 8 minutes.
 Place poblanos in a bowl and cover with plastic wrap to steam, about 10 minutes.
 Run chile under cold water and rub off the blackened skin.
-Trim off ends, discard seeds, and cut into a small dice.
+Trim off ends, discard seeds, and cut into small dice.